SIGN Function in Excel

 =SUMPRODUCT(SIGN((B4:B15 = “EAST”) + (C4:C15 = “A”)) * F4:F15)

-Let us see the above SIGN Function in detail.
+Let us see the above SIGN function in detail.

 B4:B15 = “EAST”

-will give 1 if it is “EAST” else it will return 0.
+It will give 1 if it is “EAST” else it will return 0.
 It will return {1, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0}

 C4:C15 = “A”

-will give 1 if it is “A” else it will return 0.
+It will give 1 if it is “A” else it will return 0.
 It will return {1, 0, 1, 1, 0, 0, 1, 0, 1, 0, 0}

 (B4:B15 = “EAST”) + (C4:C15 = “A”)

-will return sum the two and {0, 1, 2}.
+It will return sum the two and {0, 1, 2}.
 It will return {2, 2, 1, 1, 0, 0, 1, 0, 2, 0, 0}

 SIGN((B4:B15 = “EAST”) + (C4:C15 = “A”))

-will then return {0, 1} here since there is no negative number.
+It will then return {0, 1} here since there is no negative number.
 It will return {1, 1, 1, 1, 0, 0, 1, 0, 1, 0, 0}.

 SUMPRODUCT(SIGN((B4:B15 = “EAST”) + (C4:C15 = “A”)) * F4:F15)

-will first take the product of the two matrix {1, 1, 1, 1, 0, 0, 1, 0, 1, 0, 0} and {2000, 1500, 4800, 4500, 5000, 13000, 7200, 18000, 3300, 4800, 6500} which will return {2000, 1500, 4800, 4500, 0, 0, 7200, 0, 3300, 0, 0}, and then sum it.
+It will first take the product of the two matrix {1, 1, 1, 1, 0, 0, 1, 0, 1, 0, 0} and {2000, 1500, 4800, 4500, 5000, 13000, 7200, 18000, 3300, 4800, 6500} which will return {2000, 1500, 4800, 4500, 0, 0, 7200, 0, 3300, 0, 0}, and then sum it.

-This will finally return 23,300.
+It will finally return 23,300.

-Similarly, to calculate the product sales for East or West zones, you may use the following SIGN formula—
+Similarly, to calculate the product sales for East or West zones, you may use the following SIGN formula:

 =SUMPRODUCT(SIGN((B4:B15 = “EAST”) + (B4:B15 = “WEST”)) * F4:F15)

-and for product A in East zone
+For product A in East zone:

 =SUMPRODUCT(SIGN((B4:B15 = “EAST”) * (C4:C15 = “A”)) * F4:F15)